 Ingredients and Substitution

 - Self-Rising Flour – You can make homemade self-rising flour.
 To do so, to a cup of all-purpose flour add 2 teaspoons of baking powder.
-I don’t think gluten-free flour will do well in this bread recipe.
+For a gluten-free option, use my gluten-free converter, but don’t forget the baking powder.

 - Kombucha – I tested the recipe with classic, plain kombucha but also I baked the bread with ginger kombucha which makes it taste like beer bread, or with lemon lime kombucha which surprisingly, didn’t taste lemony at the end, just a little sweet.
 Any kombucha works, and I’m sure sparkling water would also work to some extent, but you would lose the benefits of the fermented drink.